magpylib/magpylib/docs/examples/examples_02_paths.md

 print(B)
 ```

-The idea behind **end-slicing** is that, whenever a path is automatically reduced in length, Magplyib will slice to keep the ending of the path.
+The idea behind **end-slicing** is that, whenever a path is automatically reduced in length, Magpylib will slice to keep the ending of the path.
 While this occurs rarely, the following example shows how the `orientation` attribute is automatically end-sliced, keeping the values `[(0,0,.3), (0,0,.4)]`, when the `position` attribute is reduced in length:

 ```{code-cell} ipython3
 from scipy.spatial.transform import Rotation as R